-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
+Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 If the problem continues or gets worse, check with your doctor.

-This medicine may make it more difficult for your body to keep a constant temperature.
-Use extra care not to become overheated during exercise or hot weather while you are taking this medicine, since overheating may result in heatstroke.
-Hot baths or saunas may make you feel dizzy or faint while you are taking this medicine.
+This medicine may make it more difficult for your body to cool itself down.
+Use care not to become overheated during exercise or hot weather since overheating may result in heat stroke.
 Also, use extra care not to become too cold while you are taking risperidone.
 If you become too cold, you may feel drowsy, confused, or clumsy.

 This medicine may increase your or your child's weight.
 Your doctor may need to check your or your child's weight on a regular basis while using this medicine.